Costumi d'Arte

 Costumi d'Arte is an Italian costume atelier and supplier for theater, motion picture and television productions.

 History

 The first iteration of Costumi d'Arte was founded in Rome in 1815 by former soldier Angelo Pignotti.
-The original holdings of the company constituted a number of authentic 17th and 18th century garments.
+The companie's original holdings of the company constituted several authentic 17th and 18th century garments.
 The company name Casa d'Arte was coined by Egisto Peruzzi, Pignotti's son-in-law, who took over the business and relocated it to Florence.
-Under Egisto's management, the company first began creating their own costumes, in addition to renting antique items.
+Under Egisto's management, the company began creating its costumes and renting antique items.